dotnet/android/build-tools/xaprepare/README.md

         - [Log files](#log-files)

 <!-- markdown-toc end -->
-# Xamarin.Android build preparation utility
+# .NET for Android build preparation utility

 ## Introduction

-The task and purpose of this utility is to prepare the `Xamarin.Android` source tree for build by performing a number of steps which need to be done only once (or very few and far between) mostly after the repository is freshly cloned.
+The task and purpose of this utility is to prepare the .NET for Android source tree for build by performing a number of steps which need to be done only once (or very few and far between) mostly after the repository is freshly cloned.